CryptosOdysseus/AALE-Contributions/AGWWP-Agency-Law .md

 ###

 #### RESTATEMENT OF THE LAW OF AGENCY (THIRD) based on Berkeley's Reader c/o MIT Media Lab Computational Law
-#### June 28th 2019 - First analysis & comments on sections & articles relevant to AALE/DAOs
+#### June 28th 2019 - First analysis & comments inserted in italics in Law of Agency Frameworks in case Principal or Agent or Third Party are AALE/DAOs.
 #

 ##### Chris B. DRAFT Unverified – this work is consistently built upon input from above Team Legal Hackers Extraordinaire, thus mistakes, confusions & omissions are ours (non-lawyer Chris) only.